by Martin Maenza

 The man in the armor bowed silently and began to depart.
 The other two men continued to talk.

 Jonny Double pulled back from the skylight.
-The British Prime Minister is in danger!
-Jonny thought to himself.
+The British Prime Minister is in danger! he thought.
 That armored agent they’ve dispatched to do the job looks like one serious threat.
 Gotta get to a phone fast and contact my friends at the SFPD!
 He scurried across the roof and headed for the fire escape.

 He began to climb down with some urgency.
 “This Wo Fong could start an international incident if he’s successful!
 Gotta deal with that first, then come back for the head honcho!”